Court Case

 The U.S. Supreme Court issued a ruling in Ramirez v.
 Collier, a case brought by a death row inmate in Texas challenging the Department of Corrections’ refusal to allow his spiritual advisor to be present with him in the execution chamber, lay hands on him, and pray audibly in his final moments.
 The majority opinion, written by Chief Justice John Roberts, held that an injunction was appropriate because the state was not likely to meet its burden under the Religious Land Use and Institutionalized Persons Act (RLUIPA) to demonstrate that the regulation barring such activities was necessary to achieve its safety interests.

-BJC said that the government hasn’t shown why banning the acts of laying on of hands and praying aloud in this case are necessary for prison security, and the Religious Land Use and Institutionalized Persons Act (RLUIPA) protects prisoners’ rights to religious exercise unless there is a compelling reason to impose a restriction.
-BJC joined the Christian Legal Society, the National Association of Evangelicals, the Ethics and Religious Liberty Commission of the Southern Baptist Convention, the General Conference of Seventh-day Adventists, and other groups in a brief arguing that Texas failed to demonstrate the necessity of its blanket restrictions.
+BJC joined a brief in the case and said that the government hasn’t shown why banning the acts of laying on of hands and praying aloud in this case are necessary for prison security, and the Religious Land Use and Institutionalized Persons Act (RLUIPA) protects prisoners’ rights to religious exercise unless there is a compelling reason to impose a restriction.

 DETAILS ON THE DECISION:

-The state argued that the restrictions against clergy being able to touch the condemned inmate in the execution chamber are necessary.
-Chief Justice Roberts rejected that line of reasoning:
+Chief Justice Roberts rejected the state’s line of reasoning that the restrictions against clergy being able to touch the condemned inmate in the execution chamber are necessary:

 In a concurring opinion, Justice Sonia Sotomayor emphasized the importance of “ensuring administrative remedies are available” to condemned inmates, including providing advance notice of execution protocols to allow inmates sufficient time to file appropriate grievances.